cde-ev/cdedb2/doc/source/Realm_Core_Anonymous_Contact.rst

         information via the frontend (like the identity of the sender, subject of the message or content of the message).
-      - This is mitigated by logging all replies, and sending a copy of each reply to the actual recipients, so that such unprivileged responsed do not go unnoticed.
+      - This is mitigated by logging all replies, and sending a copy of each reply to the actual recipients, so that such unprivileged responses do not go unnoticed.
       - The reply will also contain the name and username of the responder, meaning the original sender should be able to see if they received an invalid